Latest Posts

 Android Vs IOS App Development in Singapore

-It is not surprising that Singapore businesses opt for a mobile-first strategy as APAC reported over 50% smartphone penetration in the country last year.
+Unsurprisingly, Singapore businesses opt for a mobile-first strategy, as APAC reported over 50% smartphone penetration in the country last year.
 It claimed that the average smartphone user in Singapore had around 40 apps installed at a time on their smartphone.
-Most of these apps belong to the social media category as 64% of the population is active on social media, according to We Are Social in 2016.
-The other major attraction is gaming as App Annie showed the top-ranked at the Apple store being Minecraft, Clash Royale, Monopoly, Mobilestrike, and of course, the latest sensation, Uber.
+Most of these apps belong to the social media category, as 64% of the population is active on social media, according to We Are Social in 2016.
+The other major attraction is gaming, as App Annie showed the top-ranked at the Apple store: Minecraft, Clash Royale, Monopoly, Mobilestrike, and, of course, the latest sensation, Uber.

-Since the dawn of the mobile app era, users have been pulled in two main directions: Android or iOS.
-Windows is still a popular operating system, but it’s obviously not running for the top spot anymore.
-There are several other operating systems, which are employed by small segments of mobile app users.
+Since the dawn of the mobile app era, users have been pulled in two main directions: Android and iOS.
+Windows is still a popular operating system, but it’s no longer running for the top spot.
+Several other operating systems are employed by small segments of mobile app users.
 However, they do not occupy key positions in the mobile app market.

 Position of Apple in Singapore

 Apple has a lot of credibility among peers and consumers alike.
-It has a much-focused marketing strategy that shows clearly in iOS apps.
+It has a much-focused marketing strategy that is evident in iOS apps.
 Apple is in a class all its own, and all the competition out there knows that.
 It has a strong presence all over Asia, especially Singapore, as the city is a thriving technology hub.
 Many of them are based here and working as freelancers for companies in the West that outsource.
-App users are accustomed to the best and gravitate towards iOS devices for that reason.
+App users are accustomed to the best and gravitate towards iOS devices.
 The Next Web revealed that the country had the most iOS devices per population these past few years.

 Android is a different story altogether.
-The marketing strategy of Google differs greatly from that of Apple.
+Google’s marketing strategy differs greatly from that of Apple.
 These tech giants appear to be moving their brands in opposite directions.
-They don’t have the same goals, and as I will explain, their target audience is not the same.
-Most Asian economies are third-world countries, so a majority of smartphone users turn to Android.
+They don’t have the same goals; as I will explain, their target audience is different.
+Most Asian economies are third-world countries, so most smartphone users use Android.

 Related Articles :